apache/drill/_docs/sql-ref/functions/002-conversion.md

     SELECT c_row, CAST(c_int AS DECIMAL(28,8)) FROM mydata WHERE CAST(c_int AS DECIMAL(28,8)) > -3.0

 Do not use the CAST function for converting binary data types to other types.
-Although CAST works for converting VARBINARY to VARCHAR, CAST does not work in other cases for converting binary data.
+Although CAST works for converting VARBINARY to VARCHAR, CAST does not work in other cases for converting all binary data.
 Use CONVERT_TO and CONVERT_FROM for converting to or from binary data.

 Refer to the following tables for information about the data types to use for casting: